ChrisTheShark/micro-frontend/README.md

 ## Running locally

-Clone repository, execute `npm install && npm start` at the root of the monorepo.
+Clone repository, execute `npm run install && npm start` at the root of the monorepo.
 This command will execute the provider and container React applications.